brandur/sorg/content/drafts/postgres-atomicity.md

 }
 ```

-Remember how when we started a transaction we created a
+Remember how when we created a snapshot we set its `xmax`
-snapshot and set its `xmax` to `latestCompletedXid + 1`?
-By
+to `latestCompletedXid + 1`?
+By setting
-setting `latestCompletedXid` to the `xid` of the
+`latestCompletedXid` to the `xid` of the transaction that
-transaction that just committed, we've just made its
+just committed, we've just made its results visible to
-results visible to every new transaction that starts from
-this point forward.
+every new snapshot that starts from this point forward.

 ### Responding to the client (#client)